wobh/wobh.github.io/_posts/2016-04-09-poodcl-11-tests.md

 Use `trace` to get a report about a function as it runs (and use `untrace` to turn off reporting).

-Use `step` step through it a
-process and inspect it along the way.
+Use `step` step through it a process and inspect it along the way.

-Use some combination of `macroexpand`, or `macroexpand-1` and `pprint` to debug macros.
+Use `pprint` with `macroexpand` or `macroexpand-1` to debug macros.

 Use `disassemble` to look at what machine code your program will compile to.

-Use `describe` and `inspect` are both useful to report on and interact with your code.
+Use `describe` and `inspect` to report on and interact with your code.

 Use readtime conditionals on your inline tests and setup a `:testing` in `*features*` to make sure they only run when you want them enabled.